MicrosoftDocs/memdocs/memdocs/intune/developer/mam-tunnel-ios-xamarin-bindings.md

 ## Overview

-The Microsoft Tunnel iOS SDK Xamarin Bindings facilitate the integration of tunneling functionality for MAM iOS applications developed with Xamarin.
+The Microsoft Tunnel iOS SDK Xamarin Bindings facilitate the integration of Microsoft Tunnel for MAM functionality for MAM iOS applications developed with Xamarin.
 These bindings empower developers by providing a straightforward means to embed tunnel connectivity features directly into their Xamarin-based applications, ensuring seamless and secure connectivity for end users.

 ## What’s supported?